Pacific Missile Range Facility: PMRF Agriculture Preservation Initiative

-The Navy is currently working with the State of Hawaii and Kauai County to ensure the long-term viability of PMRF.
+The Navy is currently working with the State of Hawaii and Kauaʻi County to ensure the long-term viability of PMRF.
 For many decades, the land adjacent to PMRF was used for sugarcane fields, which was wholly compatible with operations at PMRF.
 Since Kekaha Sugar's closure, the Navy has become wary of "encroachment", incompatible developments, that might occur on the land next to the base.
 In order to ensure that PMRF can continue to safely conduct important research and training operations in the future, the Navy and some citizens of Kauai are seeking to permanently preserve the land adjacent to PMRF for agricultural purposes.
 Under the PMRF Agriculture Preservation Initiative the Navy would have the roughly 6000 acre of land adjacent to PMRF preserved solely for agricultural use.
 Although the Navy has stated that it would like to lease about 300 acre of land, it has also stated that its main goal is not to purchase more land but to merely ensure the land continues to be used for agricultural purposes.